Tuwaiq-KotlinAndroid-DMM/Final-Capstone/README.md

 ## Technical Requirements

 - In this project your goal is to demonstrate everything that you have learned so far, and to learn something new.
-- Your assignment is to write a new app from scratch with Room Databse.
+- Your assignment is to write a new app from scratch.

 - Brainstorm your idea for the android application
+- SRS (functional detailed description of your application)
+- Wire-frame
 - Design activities and fragments according to your idea
-- User should be able to perform CRUD operations with Room Database.
+- Use one of the Architecture patterns (MVC, MVVM).
+- Connect to the backend (Firebase, mockapi.io , or any database resource), and have full CRUD
+- Add authentication for Users
+- Use Implicit Intents
+- Save user preference and settings.
+- Using GitHub (with many branches, commit, meaningful comments).
+- Cleaning Style Code.
+- Good UI/UX, adhere to the material design requirements
+- Unit Testing coverage.
+- No compiler error, no logical error, no runtime error, and no bugs.
+- Localization.
+- Having application notification.

 - Exemplify git best practices (frequent, descriptive commit messages, and use a pull request workflow).